Family Speaks Out as Turlock Police Search for Suspect in Teen’s Murder

 "I can't explain to you how I feel," Short said.

 Candles sit near the house where Richard was shot.
-A few miles away pictures of the teen line the front of a friend’s house.
+A few miles away pictures of the teen lined the front of a friend's house.

 "He was deeply loved by all of us," Gonzalez said.